WuXi AppTec Logo

 Leadership and Management

-Leadership tends to be technically competent and focused on operational excellence.
-Senior leaders prioritize compliance, quality, and client satisfaction, which shapes a strict but predictable management approach.
-Managers are typically evaluated on project delivery and cost control.
+The leadership team is technically sharp and heavily focused on operations.
+Senior management prioritizes compliance, quality, and keeping clients happy, which creates a strict but fairly predictable environment.
+Managers live and die by project delivery and cost control.

 Manager Reviews